 The Museu Arqueològic de Dalt Vila puts the island’s history in perspective, from prehistory to the Phoenician and Punic occupations.
 Meanwhile, the area of Sa Marina at the base of the hill is crammed with boho fashion stores, market stalls, and bars.

-Ibiza is ringed with rocky coves and beaches but a great spot for people-watching is the long sweep of Ses Salines, an area in front of the salt flats where the beach itself is backed by low dunes and pine trees.
+Ibiza is ringed with beaches and rocky coves, but a great spot for people-watching is the long sweep of Ses Salines, an area in front of the salt flats where the beach itself is backed by low dunes and pine trees.

-Chiringuitos, or beach bars, line the sand.
+Visiting the chiringuitos, or beach bars, lining the sand is one of the best things to do in Ibiza.
 Some are rustic while others offer high-octane glamor, pumping out Balearic beats as the occupants of the megayachts venture ashore for lunchtime cocktails in the sunshine.

 There’s another taste of Ibiza’s legendary vibe at Sant Antoni, a busy resort town on the west coast.
 Rock up here before sunset and take up residence in the famous Café del Mar, the Mambo Café, or the Savannah Beach Club and join thousands of others in tapas, cocktails, and chill-out tunes while enjoying the fiery sunset.

 Some 45 minutes by boat from the port of Vigo on Spain’s northwest coast, the three granite Cíes Islands are the star attraction of the Parque Nacional de las Islas Atlánticas de Galicia.
 Uninhabited and vehicle-free, these green, wooded islands are fringed by long, sandy beaches and sheer cliffs that are home to thousands of seabirds that plunge into the crystalline water.